 the guarantee offered, see guarantee issues lower down).

 Our swimming pool pool paint epoxy utilizes the latest in high-quality industrial-rated curing agents and additives with UV-resistant qualities.
 Our thick topcoat formulation ensures a thick coating that will last for many years.
-We also apply the only 4-layer epoxy system in the country ensuring that even the limited amount of chalking experienced, will not degrade the lifespan of our epoxy coat system.
-Our first test-pool was coated in 1997 and is still in service today with it's original epoxy coat.
+We also apply the only 4-layer epoxy system available consisting of a high-bond, penetrating primer and no less than three topcoat layers to ensure a long lifespan.
+Our first test-pool was coated in 1997 and was still in service after 10 years with it's original epoxy coat.
 (Can be seen at the top of our photo-page.)
+As can be seen on our home page, we have testimonies dating back as far as 15 years of lifespan.

 The porous qualities of marblite, concrete and cement type surfaces offer microscopic holes and cavities that are penetrated by algae and other substances.
 Algae will grow into these cavities forming even more algae and better bonding qualities for new algae.
 Shock-treating with acids and other strong chemicals, especially acid-washing your pool, causes the marblite to further become rough, softer and more porous, accelerating the subsequent formation of algae.
 The reasons your swimming pool got stained and infested in the first place is not going to disappear by applying new marblite again.
 The whole process will only be delayed for a few months.